xtanaa001/Xiaoqi-Homepage/content/join.md

 ## `Prospective Graduate Researchers`
 >
-We are constantly looking for highly motivated graduate students (both M.Sc. and Ph.D.) who are interested in algorithms, optimization, machine learning, stochastic modeling and control, economics and computation, and system implementation.
+We are constantly looking for highly motivated graduate students (both M.Sc. and Ph.D.) who are interested in algorithms, optimization, machine learning, economics, and control.
 Check out [**here**](https://xiaoqitan.org/prospectivegrads) for more details.

 ## `Prospective Postdoctoral Research Fellows`